FROSTFIRE SERPENT

 Overview

-FROSTFIRE SERPENT puts you in control of a flaming serpent that is summoned by a witch, seeking vengeance against a nearby town covered in snow.
-This game was made in 48 hours for GameDev Knight's Spooky Jam.
+FROSTFIRE SERPENT puts you in control of a flaming serpent that is summoned by a witch, seeking vengeance against a snow-covered town.

 The goal of the game is to destroy every building in the town.
 Completing a full loop with the serpent causes anything inside the loop to be destroyed.
 Additional vertebrae spawn around the map, allowing the player to grow in size.

 Enemies will spawn to attack the serpent with icy projectiles.
 Attacks to the serpent's body will cause its tail to break off from the point hit.
-The serpent may recollect its fallen pieces for a short duration - otherwise, it's gone forever!
+The serpent may recollect its fallen pieces for a short duration - otherwise, they're lost forever!

 BFS Loop Detection

 I was responsible for implementing the entirety of the player character.
-This includes movement, abilities, picking up and dropping segments, and much more.
-Each one had their unique challenges, but the one that required the most consideration to implement was the serpent loop logic.
+This includes movement, abilities, picking up and dropping segments, and more.
+Each system presented its own challenges, but the loop detection logic required the most careful consideration.

 After reframing the problem as such, the segments that make up a snake loop can be found simply by performing breadth-first search on the graph, starting from the closing-loop segment and going to the head.

-For example, here is one configuration of the snake making a loop and a corresponding graph representation.
-The shaded nodes represent the segments of the most recently formed loop.
+Here's an example of a serpent forming a loop alongside its corresponding directed graph representation.
+The shaded nodes represent the segments that make up the most recently formed loop.

 Snake Loop Filling